webpack-contrib/script-loader/example/README.md

-#Script loader Example
+# Script loader example

-This example demonstrates how to configure and how the script-loader behaves.
+This example demonstrates how to configure and how `script-loader` behaves.

 ## Run

-To run the example clone this repo and navigate to the `example` directory, than install the `example` dependencies and run webpack with
+To run install the `example` dependencies and run webpack with:

 ``` cli
 npm i
 npm start
 ```

-Than open a browser to http://localhost:8080/assets/
+Than open a browser and point it to: http://localhost:8080/assets/

-You will notice an output from the two scripts now packed in the `example/dist/index.js` bundle:
+You will notice an output from the two scripts now packed into `example/dist/index.js` bundle:

 ```
 List of the script.exec.js fields :